NEED HELP? Talk To

 Other Considerations

-A commercial building’s crash bars absolutely need to be Amercians with Disabilities Act (ADA) compliant.
+A commercial building’s crash bars absolutely need to be Americans with Disabilities Act (ADA) compliant.
 Remember how egress latch devices must not require grasping or twisting?
 That’s because of ADA compliance.
 This stuff matters for occupant safety.

 Delayed Release